blindtcg/exact-path-preview/README.md

 Exact Path Preview Plugin for RuneLite - by dinked it (blindly/blindtcg)

-A RuneLite plugin that displays the exact path your character will take when hovering over a tile, using OSRS's actual pathfinding algorithm.
+A RuneLite plugin that displays the exact path your character will take when hovering over a tile, using breadth-first search, a pathfinding algorithm utilized by OSRS.

 Features